angela-li/git-tutorial/README.md

 ---------

 -   [Happy Git + R](http://happygitwithr.com), the R user's guide to Github.
 Note that there are sections that are not completely up-to date.
 I use this mainly for troubleshooting working with RStudio and Git, and for checking my workflows.
--   [Software Carpentry](https://swcarpentry.github.io/git-novice/), an entire lesson on Git (focus is not on using it with R workflows), really good & comprehensive lesson on things.
+-   [Software Carpentry](https://swcarpentry.github.io/git-novice/), an entire lesson on Git (though focus is not on using it with R workflows), really good & comprehensive.
--   [NEON tutorial on basic Git concepts, working from the command line](https://www.neonscience.org/github-git-add), has some good diagrams and schematics, as well as explanationa (again, focus is not on using it with R workflows).
+-   [NEON tutorial on basic Git concepts, working from the command line](https://www.neonscience.org/github-git-add), has some good diagrams and schematics, as well as explanations (again, focus is not on using it with R workflows).

 Troubleshooting
 ---------------

-To be updated during/after this workshop!
+-   Cloning with HTTPS may not work for you, for whatever reason.
+If you're running into authentication troubles pushing, clone with the SSH link on Github instead (that's what I'm currently using).
+See [discussion here](https://github.com/STAT545-UBC/Discussion/issues/93).

 Contact Me
 ----------